 The MoJ provided us with the correct statistics and we have been told that Michelle Donelan misspoke during the interview.

-We have asked Michelle Donelan's department if they plan to take any steps to publicly correct what she said and are awaiting a response.
+We have asked Michelle Donelan's department if they plan to take any steps to publicly correct what she said and did not receive a response.

 Don’t put up with bad information.